how to follow and find the best offers, promotions and discounts of the great special sale in Mexico

 When is The Good End 2021

-For the second year in a row, the event will last longer and will take place from 10 to 16 November.
+For the second year in a row, the event will last longer and take place from November 10 to 16.
 On your site we can see thousands of businesses that will participate officially both in physical and digital store.

 The first advice we can give you is that if you are interested in making a purchase from any of these stores, click on its section, since most of us will direct to the mini site of El Buen Fin that the store has created.